left-curve/left-curve/quint/tree_manipulation.md

 ```
 -->

-Sixth case: Symmetrical to the Fourth case
+Sixth case: Symmetrical to the fourth case

 ```rust
         (Outcome::Deleted, Outcome::Unchanged(Some(right))) if right.is_leaf() => {